Play Therapy: Play Therapists Impact On Mental Health

 How to become a play therapist

 If PT intrigues you, you might consider becoming a play therapist.
-PT can offer a lucrative profession with a relatively high salary while often being an enjoyable and fulfilling use of time.
+Play therapy can offer a lucrative profession with a relatively high salary while often being an enjoyable and fulfilling use of time.
 If you're considering putting yourself or your child in play therapy, you might also want to know what special preparations therapists must go through to become play counselors.
 To become a play counselor, counselors often go through the following steps:

 • Receiving a master's degree or higher in a mental health field